Intersectionality Summer Intensive™

 Lisa Bowleg, PhD, MA

-ITI Founder and President
+ITI Founder and CEO

 Ange-Marie Hancock, PhD